Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-dataplanes/overview.md

 title: Overview
 ---

-Kong Dataplane instances can be configured in Konnect by means of the `KonnectExtension` resource.
+Kong Dataplane instances can be configured in Konnect by means of the [`KonnectExtension`][konnect_extension_crd] resource.
 This resource can be used to provision isolated `DataPlane`s or pairs of `ControlPlane`s  and `DataPlane`s.
 The `KonnectExtension` resource can be referenced by `ControlPlane`s, `DataPlane`s, or `GatewayConfiguration`s from the extension point in their spec.
 Dedicated guides will guide you to through these kinds of setup.

+[konnect_extension_crd]: /gateway-operator/{{page.release}}/reference/custom-resources/#konnectextension-1

 ## Konnect ControlPlane reference

-the `KonnectExtension` point can be attached to Konnect `ControlPlane`s of type Hybrid or KIC.
-This reference can be performed in two different ways:
+`KonnectExtension` can be attached to Konnect `ControlPlane`s of type Hybrid or KIC.
+This reference can be performed in two different ways: via Konnect ID or via Kubernetes object reference to an in cluster `KonnectGatewayControlPlane`.

 ### Reference by Konnect ID